+Do you want a ratcheting mechanism?
 Yes, you do, because this allows you to tighten or loosen without removing the tool from the nut or bolt.
 Luckily, this feature is standard on self-adjusting universal socket wrenches.
 If you choose a model with a rotating head, however, you’ll likely forfeit this handy feature.
 Also, it’s important to note that different ratchets feature different tooth counts.
 The higher the tooth count, the less room you need to operate the tool.

 If you’re using your universal socket wrench manually, an ergonomic handle that’s coated for a comfortable, nonslip grip is best.

 Most self-adjusting universal socket wrenches have somewhere around 54 pins.
-As a very general guideline, more pins tends to mean greater adaptability but less strength.
+As a very general guideline, more pins tend to mean greater adaptability but less strength.
 Some models feature fewer pins of thicker diameter, which allows you to apply more torque, but in most instances, this may not be an appreciable difference.

 Typically, universal socket wrenches have a range that fits nuts and bolts of 1/4 to 3/4 inch or 7 to 19 millimeters.
 If you have nuts or bolts outside of those ranges, be certain the model that you’re considering will meet those needs.

 Most self-adjusting universal socket wrenches only work straight on with an electric drill or at a 90° angle with a handle.
-If you need to work at an angle, you may need to purchase an adapter that allows you to do this or use a model with a rotating head.
+If you need to work at an angle, you may need to select an adapter that allows you to do this or use a model with a rotating head.

 The taller the socket, the deeper the pins can retract.
 Still, most only retract less than half an inch.
 If you have a unique situation, be sure the model you get will work for you.
 A model with a rotating head design, for instance, typically has a pass-through socket that allows the tool to be slipped over a longer bolt.